Adrenal Fatigue in Dogs and Cats

-This year, Dr. Lea Stogdale presented four sessions of very specific information on problems arising with adrenal gland deficiencies and excesses in dogs and cats.
+In 2016, Dr. Lea Stogdale presented four sessions of very specific information on problems arising with adrenal gland deficiencies and excesses in dogs and cats.
 She extensively discussed symptoms, tests, diagnoses, and treatments.
 Dogs and cats may develop Addison’s disease (deficiency) and Cushing’s Disease (excess) and while these two points are the extreme, there are opportunities to recognize problems in advance.

 The more common adrenal gland issues are deficiencies in adrenal functioning.
 This is labeled in human medicine as adrenal fatigue and hypoadrenalism, for example.
 Practitioners who have been trained to recognize the extremes only sometimes fail to understand that interventions may be done much sooner.